Aiptasia Anemone Spotlight and How to Get Rid of Them

 In this article, we will discuss how aiptasia is introduced to your tank and how to get rid of aiptasia anemones from your aquarium in different ways from natural ways that aiptasia are removed from the wild to different chemicals or products used to eradicate aiptasia.

 So How Does Aiptasia get Introduced into Your Aquarium?

-In essence, they are a hitchhiker, so you're using the dry rock to prevent hitchhikers from being introduced to your tank, so you are good right, wrong!
-It only takes a single cell of Aiptasia, and within 14 days it can be a full-grown Aiptasia and start the dreaded cycle in your tank.
-If you use dry rock how can it get introduced into your aquarium?
-If you buy corals from anyone including a Local Fish Store (LFS) or even a hobbyist you can easily get introduced into your tank.
+In essence, they are a hitchhiker, so you're using the dry rock to prevent hitchhikers from being introduced to your tank, so you are okay right, wrong!
+It only takes a single cell of Aiptasia, and within 14 days, it can be a full-grown Aiptasia and start the dreaded cycle in your tank.
+If you use dry rock, how can it get introduced into your aquarium?
+If you buy corals from anyone, including a Local Fish Store (LFS) or even a hobbyist, you can quickly get introduced into your tank.

 How do You Get Rid of Aiptasia from Your Aquarium?

 There are many ways to get rid of Aiptasia, and I am going to list out all of the ways that I have heard of.
 I will also talk about my experiences with some of these methods.

 I always like to try a natural way, and there are several fish and invertebrates that eat Aiptasia.
 Many people claim that some of these methods do not work, but for them to stand a chance, I suggest not feeding the tank for three days after you add them to the tank.
 The lack of food will make the Aiptasia look more tempting to eat.
 If you continue feeding and the species has to choose between the Aiptasia and the food that you supply the tank, they may not eat what you want them to eat.
 Here is the list of species that could eat Aiptasia: